Pacer (British Rail)

 All Pacer trains were scheduled to be retired by the end of 2019, as the PRM-TSI requires that all public passenger trains must be accessible to disabled people by 2020; however, the Pacer units were given dispensation until the end of 2020.
-Only one Pacer (the modernised 144e) met this requirement, and the remainder were, therefore, planned to be withdrawn by that date.
-Furthermore, a decision in 2015 by the Transport Secretary required that such railbuses be removed from service by 2020 for the then-new Northern franchise, stating that the "continued use of these uncomfortable and low-quality vehicles is not compatible with our vision for economic growth and prosperity in the north".
+Only one Pacer (the modernised 144e) met this requirement and the remainder were, therefore, planned to be withdrawn by that date.
+Furthermore, a decision in 2015 by the Transport Secretary required that such railbuses be removed from service by 2020 for the then-new Northern franchise, stating that the "continued use of these uncomfortable and low-quality vehicles is not compatible with our vision for economic growth and prosperity in the north."

-At the start of 2020, 138 Pacer units of classes 142, 143 and 144 were either still in service or storage with three National Rail operators: Arriva Rail North, Great Western Railway and KeolisAmey Wales.
-After the 144s were withdrawn from the Northern franchise, Northern Trains retired its last Pacer unit, a 142, on 27 November 2020, with Great Western Railway retiring its last 143 the following month.
-KeolisAmey Wales withdrew only its 142s in late 2020, passing its 143s to Transport for Wales Rail, which phased them out in May/June 2021.
+At the start of 2020, 138 Pacer units of Classes 142, 143 and 144 were either still in service or storage with three National Rail operators: Arriva Rail North, Great Western Railway and KeolisAmey Wales.
+After the 144s were withdrawn from the Northern franchise, Northern Trains retired its last Pacer unit, a Class 142, on 27 November 2020, with Great Western Railway retiring its last 143 the following month.
+KeolisAmey Wales withdrew only its 142s in late 2020, passing its 143s to Transport for Wales, which phased them out in May/June 2021.